4-month-old baby sleep schedule- from a sleep expert

 You may have heard of the 4-month sleep regression, which can start around this time and make you feel like you’re back in the sleepless nights of the newborn days!

 Don’t fear, I’m Jo Smith, founder of Jo So Sleepy, a trained sleep expert, who has helped countless parents and families with various sleep issues.
-I've provided you with some great advice and a easy-to-use sleep schedule to help send your little one off the land of nod.
+I've provided you with some great advice and an easy-to-use sleep schedule to help send your little one off the land of nod.

 Should you start a sleep schedule at four months?

 Four months is the perfect age to start a sleep schedule as some babies will start sleeping for longer periods at this age.
-This is a sample sleep schedule I’ve developed, every baby is different so you may want to tweak it slightly but this gives you a clear example of when and how long your 4-month-old babyshould be sleeping within the space of 24 hours.
+This is a sample sleep schedule I’ve developed, every baby is different so you may want to tweak it slightly but this gives you a clear example of when and how long your 4-month-old baby should be sleeping within the space of 24 hours.

-4-month baby sleep schedule
+4 month baby sleep schedule

 4-month-old sleep and feeding schedule